parthtr9/cse15l-lab-reports/Lab_Report1.md

    [user@sahara ~/lecture1]$ cd Hello.java
    bash: cd: Hello.java: Not a directory
    ```
    >Gives the user an error "Not a directory" because `cd` command cannot open a file and manipulate it.
+This is an error.

    ---